How eCommerce SEO works

 2. To sell a product

-As you probably understood from the content above, optimising an Ecommerce website for a search can take time, requires a detailed product knowledge, and preferably access to the products.
-For that reason, with most of my ecommerce clients I train an in-house member of staff to do the task of content creation.
-Usually, it is an in-house PPC Manager that manage PPC campaigns.
-If a company does not have a PPC Manager, I can provide an additional training in AdWords mastery to a chosen person, I then work closely with them guiding them through the process of content creation, while I am concentrating on the off page SEO.
+Optimising an eCommerce website for a search can take time, requires detailed product knowledge, and preferably access to products.
+For that reason, with most of our eCommerce clients, we train an in-house staff member to create the best content.
+Usually, it is an in-house PPC Manager that manages PPC campaigns.
+If a company does not have a PPC Manager, we can provide additional training in AdWords mastery.